Drone-mounted Echo Sounder System for Dredging Monitoring

 Typical dredging surveys

-Both annual based condition surveys and pre-dredge surveys require hydrographic surveys to estimate the current state of the dredging area.
+Both annual condition assessments and pre-dredge inspections require hydrographic surveys to evaluate the current state of the dredging area.
 These surveys are typically compared with as-built surveys conducted after construction projects (in the case of artificial ponds) or with the results of previous post-dredge surveys.

 Post-dredge surveys are conducted usually 2 days after dredging to verify that the result has met the contract requirements and to determine if any additional work is needed.